Dijon Mustard From Scratch

 Instructions

 - Add all dry ingredients together and mix: mustard seeds, salt, white pepper, all spice.
 Add shallot / onion and mix.
-Add white wine vinegar and mix.
-Add white wine and mix.
+Add vinegar and white wine and mix.
 Cover with plastic wrap and refrigerate for at least 8 hours.

 - Store in a small mason jar in refrigerator for up to 2 weeks to 2 months.
 See notes.